Do you need to restore WordPress from a backup file?

 Restoring WordPress from backups depends entirely on how you created the backup.
-For example, backups created using BackupBuddy or UpdraftPlus can be restored by using the same plugin.
+For example, backups created using Duplicator can be restored by using the same plugin.
 Similarly, manual backups need to be manually restored.

 No matter how you create your backup, the basic steps are the same.

 Let’s take a look at how to restore your WordPress site from backup.
-Since we’re covering different restore methods, please skip to the section that applies to you.
+Since we are covering different restore methods, please skip to the section that applies to you:

 - Troubleshooting WordPress Backup Restore Issues